Kumi Obata, Refreshing dream, etching (2007)

 Millman’s lifelong dream was to move to Manhattan, which she did even though it meant being broke and living for a while in a shared apartment where she had to walk through a couples’ bedroom to get to the bathroom and kitchen.
 But she knew it was where she needed to be, even if it would have been far easier and cheaper to live anywhere else in the world.

 And as I continue to write and share my thoughts and feelings, revealing more of myself than I ever thought I would, I recall popular podcaster and blogger James Altucher saying that the more fear he feels before posting something, the more he knows he has to put it up, regardless of the reactions it may get.
-Since publishing, some of those closest to him have stopped speaking to him, often with no explanation, but he continues to be driven to be more honest with himself, inspiring his followers with accounts of his and mistakes and successes.
+Since starting his blog, some of those closest to him have stopped speaking to him, but he continues to be driven to be more honest with himself, inspiring his followers with accounts of his and mistakes and successes.
 He also talks about his decision to go minimal, and in the process of giving away most of my possessions this year, I kept reminding myself that if someone like him could be content with only a backpack, I would be okay with my few boxes.
 Besides, I wanted a fresh start, to make space for the new, unburdened by possessions.

 Leaving the park, I see a lean-muscled man with greying hair stretching his legs against a railing.
 I watch as he adjusts his tucked-in vest and then, suddenly, swings his whole body up and over the pole and for a brief and surprising moment flies through the air before dismounting neatly in front of it, an unexpectedly accomplished gymnast.